 "I searched the web for anybody who has had a similar dilemma as myself and could not find a single article.
-Back throughout my pregnancy (first pregnancy), I realized that my breasts were not swollen, but I didn't fret a great deal about it.
+Throughout my first pregnancy, I realized that my breasts were not swollen, but I didn't fret about it.
 What does a first-time mommy know?
 All I knew was that I couldn't wait to experience holding him and breastfeeding him for the first time.

 The doctor and nurses reassured me a day after he was born that my milk would start coming in after the third day, so I waited, but nothing happened!
 The worst part was that everybody was still expecting me to breastfeed my child, saying, "there was no such thing as a woman who cannot breastfeed or doesn't have milk."